dustinpfister/blog_posts/_posts/js-javascript-if.md

 */
 ```

 State machines come into play when working on some kind of project that is a little advanced in which there are many application states.
 Such as a state in which assets need to be loaded, and a state that will run when all those assets are done loading.
+I often work out this kind of system when making canvas games, even ones that do not involve such a task, becuase it is often just needs to break things down into many different states.
+For example there might be a main game state, but then there will be another state that will set up some settings before starting a new game in the main game state, and yet another state that is a main title menu, and so forth.

 ## 6 - Conclusion